Finding large counterexamples by selectively exploring the Pachner graph: Discussion

-There are also situations where we might actually \emph{want} to increase the number of tetrahedra, provided this improves the triangulation with respect to another quantity.
-One such quantity is the \emph{treewidth}, which is important because some algorithms in $3$-manifold topology are known to be fixed-parameter tractable in the treewidth~\cite{BMS2018,BurtonSpreer2013}.
+Beyond the cases where we are forced to increase the number of tetrahedra, there are also situations where we might actually \emph{want} to increase this number, provided this improves the triangulation with respect to another quantity.
+One such quantity is the \emph{treewidth}, which is important because a number of algorithms in $3$-manifold topology are known to be fixed-parameter tractable in the treewidth~\cite{BurtonDowney2017,BLPS2016FPTMorse,BMS2018,BurtonPettersson2014FPT,BurtonSpreer2013}.
 For such algorithms, the benefit of reducing the treewidth significantly outweighs the cost that would arise from increasing the number of tetrahedra.
-This has practical relevance because, as observed by Husz\'{a}r and Spreer~\cite[Corollary~20]{HuszarSpreer2019}, minimal triangulations (which minimise the number of tetrahedra) do not necessarily minimise the treewidth; here, we mention two examples of this, the first of which was given by Husz\'{a}r and Spreer in~\cite{HuszarSpreer2019}: \begin{itemize} \item Let $\mathcal{M}$ denote the Poincar\'{e} homology sphere; as mentioned in section~\ref{subsec:remFibre}, $\mathcal{M}$ admits the Seifert fibration $\mathcal{S}\left( \frac{1}{2}, \frac{1}{3}, -\frac{4}{5} \right)$.
+This has practical relevance because, as observed by Husz\'{a}r and Spreer~\cite[Corollary~20]{HuszarSpreer2019}, minimal triangulations (which minimise the number of tetrahedra) do not necessarily minimise the treewidth; here, we mention two examples of this, the first of which was given by Husz\'{a}r and Spreer in~\cite{HuszarSpreer2019}: \begin{itemize} \item Let $\mathcal{M}$ denote the Poincar\'{e} homology sphere; as mentioned in Section~\ref{subsec:remFibre}, $\mathcal{M}$ admits the Seifert fibration $\mathcal{S}\left( \frac{1}{2}, \frac{1}{3}, -\frac{4}{5} \right)$.
 The unique minimal triangulation for $\mathcal{M}$ is given by the isomorphism signature \texttt{fvPQcdecedekrsnrs}; this is a $5$-tetrahedron triangulation with treewidth $4$.
-However, the isomorphism signature \texttt{hLALAkcbbeffggqqnnmxkk} gives a $7$-tetrahedron triangulation of $\mathcal{M}$ with treewidth $2$. \item In section~\ref{sec:intro}, we mentioned that there is a Seifert fibre space---to be precise, the fibration is given by $\mathcal{S}\left( \frac{1}{2}, \frac{1}{3}, -\frac{9}{11} \right)$---whose unique minimal triangulation is given by the isomorphism signature \texttt{iLLLPQcbcgffghhhtsmhgosof}; this is an $8$-tetrahedron triangulation with treewidth $4$.
-However, the standard prism-and-layering construction gives a $9$-tetrahedron triangulation with treewidth $2$; for completeness, the isomorphism signature is \texttt{jLAMLLQbcbdeghhiixxnxxjqisj}. \end{itemize}
+However, the isomorphism signature \texttt{hLALAkcbbeffggqqnnmxkk} gives a $7$-tetrahedron triangulation of $\mathcal{M}$ with treewidth $2$. \item In Section~\ref{sec:intro}, we mentioned that there is a Seifert fibre space---to be precise, the fibration is given by $\mathcal{S}\left( \frac{1}{2}, \frac{1}{3}, -\frac{9}{11} \right)$---whose unique minimal triangulation is given by the isomorphism signature \texttt{iLLLPQcbcgffghhhtsmhgosof}; this is an $8$-tetrahedron triangulation with treewidth $4$.
+However, we can also triangulate this $3$-manifold using the standard prism-and-layering construction; this gives the isomorphism signature \texttt{jLAMLLQbcbdeghhiixxnxxjqisj}, which represents a $9$-tetrahedron triangulation with treewidth $2$. \end{itemize}